Rembrant777/Learn-CUDA/Chapter07/note.md

 ---

 ## Different Hierarchy Compute Components in CUDA
-* Hirarchy of compute components defined in CUDA
+* Hierarchy of computing components defined in CUDA
 ```
 Grid > Block > Thread
 ```
-> Grid: The highest level of organizaiton.
-A grid contians multiple blocks.
+> Grid: The highest level of organization.
+A grid contains multiple blocks.
 > Block: A grid is divided into blocks.
 Each block contains multiple threads.
 > Thread: The smallest unit of computation within a block.

-* Fine-Grained Management Concepts in CUDA
+* Fine-grained management Concepts in CUDA
-To provide more fine-grined management import some logical concepts Grid > Group > Block > Warp(tile) > Thread
+To provide more fine-grained management import some logical concepts Grid > Group > Block > Warp(tile) > Thread

 > Grid: A collection of blocks that execute a kernel.